mgsosna/mattsosna.com/_posts/careers/2020-12-14-DS-transition-3.md

 image: ""
 ---

 Welcome to the third post in our series of how to enter data science!
 The [first post]({{  site.baseurl  }}/DS-transition-1) covered how to navigate the broad diversity of data science roles in the industry, and [the second]({{  site.baseurl  }}/DS-transition-2) was a deep dive on (some!) statistics essential to being an effective data scientist.
-In this post, we'll cover the skills you'll need when manipulating and analyzing data.
+In this post, we'll cover skills you'll need when manipulating and analyzing data.
 Get ready for lots of syntax highlighting!

 ---
 **How to enter data science:**